How to Hire Great Engineers in the Age of LLMs

 What are the main benefits of hiring Latin America tech talent?

-The primary benefits are access to a large pool of highly skilled and experienced developers, significant cost savings (often 50% or more compared to U.S. salaries), real time collaboration due to aligned time zones, and strong cultural alignment with North American work practices.
+Access to a large pool of highly skilled and experienced developers, significant cost savings (often 50% or more compared to U.S. salaries), real time collaboration due to aligned time zones, strong cultural alignment with North American work practices, and favorable trade frameworks that protect IP.

 How much can I really save by hiring developers in Latin America?